rackerlabs/support-how-to/content/account-management/rackspace-notifications-security-event-faq.md

 #### What are these notifications?

-If you have a next-generation firewall (NGFW) or other security devices, it might push log events from the security technology's actions to the notification portal
+If you have a next-generation firewall (NGFW) or another security device, it might push log events from the security technology's actions to the notification portal.

 For example, if you have enabled a threat license on a Cisco&reg; Firepower Threat Defense (FTD)-enabled appliance, the device sends notification of events that